Heraldry Symbols & What They Mean

 The serpent may be found in a variety of positions such as erect, gliding or fessways, or involved, meaning in a curly-queue.

-The ship is an emblem of joy, happiness and adventure.
+The ship is an emblem of joy, happiness and adventure in heraldry.
 It usually points to some notable quest at sea, by which the first bearer became famous, but in more ancient bearings the emblem may have simply been derived from a long-standing seafaring tradition.

 In heraldic terms there are three basic ships that may be used as a device on a shield: The ship, the lymphad and the galley.
 A lymphad usually only has one mast and a galley has three but the main differences between them are found in the shape and style of the vessel.